One of our legal specialists will review your details and call you back within 24 hours to discuss this further.

 If you would like to speak to us regarding your feedback please email us at firstname.lastname@example.org

-If you have been injured because of a road traffic accident, or the surrounding areas, and it wasn’t your fault, you could potentially be eligible to make a compensation claim.
+If you have been injured because of a road traffic accident and it wasn’t your fault, you could potentially be eligible to make a compensation claim.
 Being involved in a traffic accident can be a traumatic experience, as well as the physical damage caused to you and your vehicle.
 Whether your injuries are minor or more serious, our RTA solicitors can help you to claim the compensation that you deserve.

 Some of the things that you might be able to make a road traffic accident claim include: